-Quality is about being strategi, preventive and well thought-out.
+Quality is about being strategic, preventive and well thought-out.
 Building structures that can carry both long-term development and the creativity that occurs in the present.
 Learning from experience all the time.

 Madness stands for saying yes to the first instinct without being constrained by the consequences.
 Not being affected by what is considered wrong or impossible.
 Not being able to, but doing it anyway.

-The interaction, friction and balance between these perspectives give us a level of strength and presence in decision making and processes that is otherwise hard to achieve.
+The interaction, friction and balance between these perspectives give us a level of strength and presence in decision-making and processes that are otherwise hard to achieve.
 It also helps us to realize and react if stability and the aspiration for order become too important and risk becoming ends in themselves.

 Management should protect and uphold the space needed for the crazy leaps that have opened doors for us and have made both high-end cultural institutions and suburbs with a bad reputation our home grounds.
 They have made us end up in unexpected roles, for instance as development consultants to businesses and municipalities.
 We have sometimes wondered how it is that large companies and municipal boards have chosen us, a circus to work with leadership and their development.